SO WHAT’S THE DAMN PROBLEM?

 Now it’s Samuel L. Jackson, who lectures us in a mildly imperious way about how he is not amused by some credit card offers, like we care whether he’s amused or not.
 Initially, he promised credit card rewards “every damn day,” and you’d think the republic was collapsing.
 Wasn’t this the guy who spoke so colorfully about snakes on a plane?
 No matter – angry customers threatened to close their accounts over his use of the word “damn.”
 Capital One promptly folded like a cheap suit, and edited the offensive word out of the ad.

 It sort of makes you long for the Viking horde.
+Or for Jennifer Garner.
+We definitely prefer perky Jennifer Garner, especially when she’s paired with her father.
 Certainly, we can play on the Capital One question and ask ‘what’s in your file cabinet?’
 That may be a lot more important than whether you have an American Express Centurion card, a Capital One VISA, or even just a SNAP card in your wallet.
 There are probably people who have all three in their wallets, anyway.

 All of that brings us to today’s case, where a conspiracy buff ran headlong into a City of Omaha tree-trimming crew.
 It seems that Ms. Richter didn’t think much of the City trimming her trees.
 She approached the crew to lodge her protest, only to find no love.
 In fact, one of the workers told her (in colorful language, perhaps) to step away from the truck.
 She did so, tripping on a hole in her tree lawn.